See a list of chapters.

 On every side the overthrown blocks display their utter confusion of

-gigantic things in the midst of the sand which continues patiently to
+gigantic things.
+In their midst, the sand continues patiently to

 bury them.
-And here now are the third pylons, flanked by their two
+And here now the third pylon, flanked by two

 marked majestically still by the debris, continues to lead towards the